-Increases applied to LGPS survivor benefits may be dependent on whether or not the State applies an ‘uprating difference calculation’ and pays the net result with any State benefits (but see paragraph 26 and the table in paragraph 27).
+Increases applied to LGPS survivor benefits may be dependent on whether the State applies an ‘uprating difference calculation’ and pays the net result with any State benefits (but see paragraphs 27 to 29).
 The value of inherited AP can be less than the value of the survivor’s inherited GMP or equal to or greater than the value of the survivor’s inherited GMP (i.e. the survivor, regardless of the age by which they reach SPa, can be AP<GMP or AP>=GMP).

 Where the survivor is AP<GMP under these circumstances (this may be from the outset of payment of the survivor’s pension or from such a time after payment of the survivor’s pension has commenced) the LGPS survivor’s pension should be recalculated from the effective date of the GMP to the date upon which the survivor became AP<GMP and thereafter (until such a time as AP<GMP ceases), to include pensions increase on the Pre 88 GMP and any excess in pensions increase above 3% on the Post 88 GMP.

-The method by which survivor pensions paid after 5 April 2021 are increased (in respect of survivors who reach SPa after 5 April 2021) are subject to further investigations.
-The Government has indicated in the outcome to its consultation on increases to public service pension benefits published on 22 January 2018, that it intends to investigate the possibility of an alternative long term solution, known as conversion.
-This guide will be updated to cover the position beyond 5 April 2021 once the outcome to those investigations are known.

 The following table sets out how a survivor GMP is applied within the payment of an LGPS survivor benefit from the appropriate entitlement and effective date.

-Back to index